Master of Business Administration (MBA)

 Explore the World of International Business

-As a Rutgers MBA student, you can get invaluable global business experience through our study aboard program, held in nations such as China, South Korea, Brazil, and Panama.
-This three-credit elective gets you working hands-on with top executives from international corporations, to discuss and solve real-world business challenges.
+As a Rutgers MBA student, you can get invaluable global business experience through our study aboard program, held in nations such as South Africa, China, South Korea, Brazil, Panama, Portugal, and Cuba.
+This three-credit elective gets you working hands-on with top executives from international corporations to discuss and solve real-world business challenges.

 In response to COVID-19, the Rutgers School of Business–Camden has decided to waive the GMAT/GRE standardized test score requirement for all graduate program applicants, effective now through Fall 2021.

 Check out our FAQs page for some answers.